 BRGM, France’s leading public institution in the Earth Science field, has three main activities: scientific research, support for government policy, and international cooperation and development assistance.

-BRGM has been among the pioneers in research on geological CO2 storage, participating from 1993 in the first European research project (Joule II) and in the first pilots worldwide (Sleipner, Weyburn, In Salah, Nagaoka, Ketzin, Hontomín, Lacq-Rousse, etc.).
+BRGM has been among the pioneers in research on geological CO2 storage, participating from 1993 in the first European research project (‘The underground disposal of carbon dioxide’ - Joule II FP3) and in the first commercial operations and research pilots worldwide (Sleipner, Weyburn, In Salah, Nagaoka, Ketzin, Hontomín, Lacq-Rousse, etc.).

 BRGM also carries out research at natural CO2 fields, such as Montmiral in France, and at natural CO2 seepage areas in Italy, Germany and France.

 BRGM fields of expertise are site selection and characterisation, predictive modelling, risk analysis, monitoring and safety management, thus addressing a wide range of the issues related to CO2 geological storage.
 BRGM carries out opportunity studies on the potential of integration of CCUS in a territory to help achieve carbon neutrality by 2050, adapted to the specificities and needs of the territory.

 BRGM also performs some research on CO2 capture (1. by dissolving CO2 in water (Pi-CO2 process); 2. by electrochemistry, in aqueous medium, from LDH) and on CO2 use (1.
 In-situ CO2 conversion into methane, using green hydrogen; 2.
 CO2 mineralisation).

 BRGM is a founding member of the CO2GeoNet European Network of Excellence on the geological storage of CO2, initiated in 2004 through an EC FP6 contract, now a legally registered Association under French law with statutory seat in BRGM offices.
 BRGM was President of the CO2GeoNet Association from 2011 to 2015.